nikafshan-rad/nikafshan-rad.github.io/_posts/2017-08-28-google-phd-summit.md

 ---
 layout: post
-title:  "Google PhD Fellow Summit"
+title:  "Visiting at Uneversity of Tehran"
 date:   2017-08-28 8:00:00 -0400
-tags: news award fellowship google
+tags: Visiting UT
 ---

-I'm visiting Google MTV office on this Monday and Tuesday.
+I'm visiting department of engineering University of Tehran on this Monday and Tuesday.
+We want to find solutions to the problems in the field of energy.
 More details of this event will be updated later.